-He ticked off a list that included maintaining the necessary separation between crops that can cross pollinate; separating varieties according to their characteristics
+He ticked off a list that included maintaining the necessary separation between crops that can cross pollinate; separating varieties according

 and pollination schedules; cleaning planters, harvesters, bins and trucks to maintain a crop’s purity; communicating with neighbors; and working out any issues that might arise.